erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 - If you run Docker containers under Linux (no matter Kubernetes/Mesos/Swarm) you might have your containers underperforming because of throttling
 - Upgrade to the latest version of your distribution hoping the bug fixed
 - Check if your containers perform better without CPU limits
-- Always have an eye on the CPU throttling metrics of your containers
+- Always have an eye on the CPU throttling metrics of your containers if they need to run fast

 I hope this post helps you get performance gains on the containers you are running.
 If so, don't hesitate to share, comments, or [say hi](https://twitter.com/eric_khun)